Here you will find some introductory information into the world of RC racing

 Within the types of vehicles, there is also classes and you will often hear the terms 'stock' or 'modified' used when describing a 2WD or 4WD vehicle (mostly buggies).
 The only difference between the vehicles is the type (or turn) of motor used and the ability to alter the timing of the motor electronically through the Electronic Speed Controller (ESC).

 Stock vehicles will use a 17.5T motor for 2WD buggies and a 13.5T motor for 4WD buggies.
 For competition racing, motors must be on the ROAR approved list.
 The ESC must also be set to ZERO timing, otherwise referred to as 'blinky' mode as the power LED light on the ESC will blink to indicate to officials it has ZERO timing active.

 In comparison, modified vehicles can use any motor and alter the timing of the ESC to get high RPM output from the motor.
 Often racers will use 10.5T motors or lower, giving the vehicle high top end RPM (meaning more speed).

 At Chargers, we run both stock and modified race classes in 2WD and 4WD buggies.
 Our stadium truck/truggy class is combined and racers will generally have a 'modified' setup.
-In Novice class you can race anything.
+In Junior class you can race anything.